 Dental complaint 1: The treatment was too expensive

-A lot of patients visit dentist review sites to complain about the high cost of treatment at your dental clinic.
+What’s more, this is not a case where your patients will suffer in silence.
+Many patients visit dentist review sites to complain about the high cost of treatment at dental clinics.

 This is a image about resolving complaints about dentist practice.
 A dentist while operating his patient.